pml-lang/pml-companion/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of the bug.

 **Reproducing**
-The simplest possible sample code and steps to reproduce the bug.
+The simplest possible sample code and/or steps to reproduce the bug.

 **Expected vs actual behavior**
-What did you expect to happen?
+What result did you expect?
-What happened actually?
+What happened instead?

 **Application version**
 (e.g. PMLC v3.0.0)